GET A CALL BACK

 Fixed Deposits are not exposed to market volatility and are considered safe.
 You can also choose to renew your Fixed Deposit in case of non-withdrawal at the time of maturity.

-Fixed Deposits are preferred over regular savings bank account as they offer higher returns on your principal.
+Fixed Deposits are preferred over regular Savings Account as they offer higher returns on your principal.
 What’s more?
 There are special Fixed Deposit schemes for senior citizens offered by banks and Non-Banking Financial Companies (NBFCs), wherein higher interest rates are provided, over and above the existing ones.

 Some key features of a Tax Saving FD are:

-• A tax saving FD lets you avail of income tax exemption under Section 80C of the IT Act, 1961.
-The Fixed Deposit income tax exemption can be claimed on investment of up to Rs 1.5 lakh
+• A Tax Saving FD lets you avail Income Tax exemption under Section 80C of the Income Tax Act, 1961.
+The Fixed Deposit Income Tax exemption can be claimed on investments of up to ₹ 1.5 lakh

 • The lock-in period is five years

 • Premature withdrawals, Loans or Overdraft (OD) facilities are not available for a Tax Saving FD.
-Regular Fixed Deposits offer loan facility against deposits
+Regular Fixed Deposits offer Loan against deposits

 • There is no auto-renewal facility for Tax Saving Fixed Deposits

-• Interest pay outs are flexible; you can opt for a monthly or quarterly pay outs or reinvest in principal
+• Interest payouts are flexible; you can opt for monthly or quarterly payouts or reinvest in principal

 • Tax Saving FD interest rates remain unchanged over the five-year period